 Trailer

-Accompanying the announcement is a trailer giving us a first look at RIDE 4’s bikes, locations, and new graphics engine.
+The announcement trailer gave us a first look at RIDE 5’s bikes, locations, and new graphics engine.
 You can watch the RIDE 5 announcement trailer below.

 Editions

-Two editions of RIDE 5 can be pre-ordered: the Standard and Special Edition.
+Two editions of RIDE 5 are available: the Standard and Special Edition.

 Retailing for £69.99/$59.99, the Standard edition comes with a RIDE 5 Far East Pack, which includes the 2021 Kawasaki Z900 and 1998 Suzuki TL1000R Racing Modified 1998 as a pre-order bonus.